 On March 16, 1999, the RIAA® launched the Diamond® Awards, honoring sales of 10 million copies or more of an album or single.
 Of all the artists in attendance, Sir Elton John best described the significance of the award when he said "I think this is the biggest accolade you can be given because it means your fans have gone out and bought your records.
 And that's why we make records - for our public."

-In 2001, the RIAA Premios de Oro y Platino Sales Award was launched to celebrate latin music sales, specifically albums or singles that contain more than 50 percent Spanish language.
-The thresholds for certification requirements are Oro - 50,000 units, Platino - 100,000 units, and multi-Platino - 200,000 units (in increments of 100,000 units).
+In 2001, the RIAA Premios de Oro y Platino Sales Award was launched to celebrate Latin music sales, specifically albums and singles that contain more than 50 percent Spanish language.
+The thresholds for certification requirements are Oro - 30,000 units, Platino - 60,000 units, and multi-Platino - 120,000 units (in increments of 60,000 units thereafter).
+The Latin Program's Diamond Award -- Diamante -- is 10X multi-Platino (600,000 units) and counting.

 In 2006, the RIAA launched the Master Ringtone Sales Award, updating its 47-year old Gold and Platinum program to recognize the growing popularity of enjoying music through cellular phones.
 Some 84 titles were included in the inaugural group of certifications, encompassing tracks from artists on all the major music companies and representing a variety of musical genres.
 Specifically, the RIAA awarded 84 Gold, 40 Platinum and four Multi-Platinum Master Ringtone certifications.
 Ringtones are the original recording, rather than a synthesized instrumental version, of a song.

-56 titles, encompassing songs from dozens of music labels and spanning many musical genres, are included in the inaugural certifications (attached) for the newly expanded Digital Single Award.
-Specifically, the RIAA is awarding 11 Gold, 18 Platinum and 27 multi-Platinum new “combined” Digital Single Awards counting both downloads and streams.
+56 titles, encompassing songs from dozens of music labels and spanning many musical genres, were included in the inaugural certifications for the newly expanded Digital Single Award.
 This includes streams from on-demand services like MOG, Muve Music, Rdio, Rhapsody, Slacker, Spotify, Xbox Music and others, plus video streaming services like MTV.com, VEVO, Yahoo!
 Music, YouTube and more.